top of page

 WANTS: are unnecessary desires that can be satisfied by consuming a good or service.
 Contrast with 'Needs'.

 WELFARE (ECONOMIC): is the level of economic benefits being generated.
-In markets it is composed of the Consumer Surplus and the Producer Surplus.
+In markets, economic welfare is composed of the Consumer Surplus and the Producer Surplus.

 bottom of page